 - Area served

-- Saxmundham, Ipswich, South Ipswich, Aldeburgh, Kesgrave, Suffolk Coastal, Debenham, Leiston, East Ipswich, Framlingham, Wickham Market, North Ipswich, Woodbridge, Felixstowe
+- Saxmundham, Ipswich, South Ipswich, Aldeburgh, Kesgrave, East Suffolk, Debenham, Leiston, East Ipswich, Framlingham, Wickham Market, North Ipswich, Woodbridge, Felixstowe

 - Venue Website

 U3A East Suffolk covers an area stretching from Ipswich and Felixstowe through Woodbridge and up to Aldeburgh and Framlingham and the villages.